yar3333/haxe-htmlparser/README.md

 ```

 ### Working with XML ###
-In XML mode parser is more strict: no self-closed tag allowed.
+In XML mode parser is more strict: there are no self-closed tags allowed.
 ```
 #!haxe
 var xml = new XmlDocument(File.getContent("myfile.xml"));